 Chris completed the MAT program in December 2016 with a Master of Arts in Teaching and a concentration in elementary education.
 He was asked to serve as the graduate commencement speaker, a great honor.

 “What excites me most about working in elementary education is sharing those moments when a student comes to an understanding of a difficult topic that they have been struggling with,” said Chris.
 “It is simply magical when you see the reaction of a student who has a light bulb or a-ha moment in the classroom.”

 Now, Chris spends his days as a sixth grade English language arts teacher at Hawfields Middle School.

 “Fortunately, I was able to get a job even before graduating,” said Chris.
 “The people at Meredith went above and beyond to help facilitate my transition from student teacher to full-time employee at a local school, all while finishing my degree.”

 Though he never imagined being a school teacher, Chris is enjoying the opportunity and is confident in the skills that he learned from Meredith.
-The support that he continues to receive from the Meredith community even after he completed the program has been second to none.
+The support that he continued to receive from the Meredith community even after he completed the program was second to none.